Ian Sloan (field hockey): Club career

-Cookstown High School

 Between 2007 and 2009 Sloan was a member of the Cookstown High School team that won the All Ireland Schoolboys Hockey Championship and two successive Burney Cup/McCullough Cup doubles.
-Among his teammates were his brother Stephen and fellow future Ireland, England and Great Britain international, David Ames.
+Among his teammates were his brother Stephen and David Ames.
 In 2007 Sloan scored in the All Ireland final as Cookstown High defeated Banbridge Academy 4–2.
-In 2007–08 Cookstown High and Sloan won the McCullough Cup, again defeating Banbridge Academy in the final.
-In the 2007–08 Burney Cup final Cookstown High and Sloan defeated the Royal and Prior School of Raphoe 6–3 after extra time.
+In 2007–08 he won the McCullough Cup, again defeating Banbridge Academy in the final and in the 2007–08 Burney Cup final defeated the Royal and Prior School of Raphoe 6–3 after extra time.
 In the 2008–09 McCullough Cup final Sloan scored as Cookstown High defeated Sullivan Upper School 3–0 in the final.
 In the 2008–09 Burney Cup final Sloan scored a hat-trick as Cookstown High defeated Banbridge Academy 4–3 in the final.

-Cookstown

 During his early Cookstown career, Sloan played in the seconds with his brother, Stephen, and his father Martin.
-In 2010–11 Sloan was a member of the Cookstown team that won the Irish Senior Cup.
-Sloan scored twice in a 4–3 win against Monkstown.
-He was subsequently named player of the match.
+In 2010–11 Sloan won the Irish Senior Cup, scoring twice in a 4–3 win against Monkstown and was subsequently named player of the match.

 Sloan also played for Cookstown in the Men's Irish Hockey League and the 2011–12 Euro Hockey League.

-Loughborough Students

-While attending Loughborough University and studying for a degree in Accounting and Financial Management, Sloan also played for Loughborough Students in the Men's English Hockey League.
-He also played for Loughborough at intervarsity level and coached the university's second team in the Midlands League.
+While attending Loughborough University and studying for a degree in Accounting and Financial Management, Sloan played for Loughborough Students in the Men's English Hockey League and at intervarsity level and coached the university's second team in the Midlands League.

-Wimbledon

-In 2014 Sloan switched clubs from relegated Loughborough Students to Wimbledon.
-He subsequently helped Wimbledon win four successive Men's English Hockey League titles in 2014–15, 2015–16, 2016–17 and 2017–18.
+In 2014 Sloan switched clubs from relegated Loughborough to Wimbledon and subsequently helped the team win four successive Men's English Hockey League titles in 2014–15, 2015–16, 2016–17 and 2017–18.
 He has represented Wimbledon in the 2016–17, 2017–18, and 2018–19 Euro Hockey Leagues.

+In 2024 Sloan joined Old Georgians as both a player and as director of hockey for the club's junior section.